MarcoDVisser/CV/MASTER.md

 :	**14.** M. Bruijning, **M. D. Visser**, C. A. Hallmann, E. Jongejans.
 Automated particle tracking to obtain population counts and size distributions from videos in R. Methods in Ecology and Evolution 9 (4), 965-973
 :	**15.** **M. D. Visser**,  Helene C. Muller-Landau,  Eelke Jongejans, Liza S. Comita, Hans de Kroon and S. Joseph Wright.
 A host-parasite model explains variation in liana infestation among co-occurring tree species.
 Journal of Ecology 106 (6), 2435-2445

-In revision
+2019
 :	**16** H. C. Muller-Landau and **M. D. Visser**.
 How do lianas and vines influence competitive differences and niche differences among tree species?
 Concepts and a case study in a tropical forest.
 Journal of Ecology.

-In prep
 :	**17** H. De Deurwaerder, **M. D. Visser**, M. Detto, P. Boeckx, F. Meunier, H. Verbeeck.
-Diurnal variation in xylem water isotopic signature biases estimation depth of root-water uptake.
-In prep for New Phytologist.
+Diurnal variation in xylem water isotopic signature biases estimation depth of root-water uptake. bioRxiv 712554; doi: https://doi.org/10.1101/712554.
 :	**18** M. J. E. Broekmana, H. de Kroona, **M. D. Visser**, E. Jongejansa, S. J. Wright, H. C. Muller-Landau.
 Signs of Stable Coexistence.
-In prep for Ecology Letters.
+Ecology Letters doi:10.1111/ele.13349.
 :	**19** M. Detto, **M. D. Visser**, S. J. Wright, S. Pacala.
 Is the perception of negative density dependence in ecological forest community distorted?
+Ecology Letters, In press.

-In prep for Ecology Letters.
+In prep
+:	**21** **M. D. Visser**, S. Joseph Wright, S. Pacala.
+Why can we see lianas from space?
+In preparation for Remote sensing and the environment.
+:       H. De Deurwaerder, **M. D. Visser**, M. Detto, P. Boeckx, F. Meunier, H. Verbeeck.
+Why do Lianas have shallow root system compared to trees?
+In preparation for Ecology.
-:	**20** **M. D. Visser**, S. Joseph Wright, Helene C. Muller-Landau, Gemma Rutten, and Patrick A. Jansen.
+:	**22** **M. D. Visser**, S. Joseph Wright, Helene C. Muller-Landau, Gemma Rutten, and Patrick A. Jansen.
 What determines population density?
 An evaluation of regulating and limiting factors for a Neotropical palm species.
 In preparation for Ecology Letters.
-:	**21** **M. D. Visser**,  Helene C. Muller-Landau,  Eelke Jongejans, Liza S. Comita, Hans de Kroon and S. Joseph Wright.
+:	**23** **M. D. Visser**,  Helene C. Muller-Landau,  Eelke Jongejans, Liza S. Comita, Hans de Kroon and S. Joseph Wright.
 The comparative demography of tropical trees.
 In prep for Ecology.
-: 	**22** **M D. Visser**, A. C. W. Borst,  H. C. Muller-Landau, S. J Wright, E Jongejans, P. A. Jansen.
+: 	**24** **M D. Visser**, A. C. W. Borst,  H. C. Muller-Landau, S. J Wright, E Jongejans, P. A. Jansen.
 How poaching impacts the regulation of plant abundances in species with complex life cycles.
 In prep for Ecology.

 ---